awesomeeng/awesome-log/docs/Introducing.md

 If you want to do things even faster, skip this step entirely and AwesomeLog will configure a default console writer out of the box and leave the harder configuration for another day.

-AwesomeLog requires configuration and startup (below) only once for your entire application.
-Once it has occurred you can use AwesomeLog in any module without needing to pass the log object around.
+AwesomeLog requires configuration and startup only once for your entire application.
+Once that has occurred you can use AwesomeLog in any module without needing to pass the log object around.
 Thus configuration and starting AwesomeLog should happen as close to the top of your application as possible.

 #### 4).
 Start it.
 ```javascript